-We are located on 3/4's of an acre 20 minutes south of Powell River.
+We are located 20 minutes south of Powell River.
 We have a shooting area on the property.
 We are a 3 minute walk from a beautiful beach (Palm Beach Regional Park) and only 15 minutes to some beautiful swimming holes at a local river (Eagle River).

 The town connects easily to Vancouver with flights or is approx. 4 hours of travel (combination of driving and ferries).
 International flights also land in the Comox Valley which is a 1.5 hour ferry ride away (no driving).
 We are able to transport from the ferry terminal or airport.

-Bow Immersion - 8 days of instruction (includes lunches)
+Bow Immersion - 7 full days of instruction

-We are also happy to provide you with a list of lodging options located within walking distance.
+We are happy to provide you with a list of lodging options located within walking or short driving distance.
 We are about a 20 minute drive from town which has lots of other lodging options and everything else you'd expect in a town.

 Build a Yew Wood Bow

 You will choose a stave from those we have on hand that have been split and seasoned in preparation.
 These staves are harvested with respect from local forests.
 Ideal trees split near the base and create multiple leaders.
 This allows a leader to be harvested without killing the whole tree.
 These often have one side that are clear from branches, which means less knots to work around.
 Branches are also harvested if the tree is large enough.
 Every stave offered in the workshops has solid bow potential.
 Teaching includes how to work around individual characteristics presented.